 Of course, illustrations and images are required for your academic textbooks, in order to teach you about scientific concepts, but Biology has a much bigger connection to the world of Art than just that.

-Keep reading to find out how Science and Art combine to celebrate biological processes and phenomenon.
+Keep reading to find out how Science and Art combine to celebrate biological processes and phenomena.
 If you don't already, this will teach those art lovers among you to love Biology too!

 Life Drawing – The Human Figure